nickfargo/omicron/README.md

 Performs a differential operation across multiple objects.

 By default, `edit` returns the first object-typed argument as `subject`, to which the contents of each subsequent `source` operand are copied, in order.
-Optionally the first argument may be either a Boolean `deep`, or a whitespace-delimited `flags` String containing any of the following keywords:
+Optionally the first argument may be either a Boolean `deep`, or a whitespace-delimited `flags` string containing any of the following keywords:

 * `deep` : If a `source` property is an object or array, a structured clone is created on `subject`.

 * `own` : Excludes `source` properties filtered by `Object.hasOwnProperty`.

-* `all` : Includes `source` properties with undefined values.
+* `all` : Includes `source` properties with `undefined` or `NIL` values.

-* `delta` : Returns the **delta**, a structured object that contains the changes made to `subject`.
+* `delta` : Returns a **delta** object that records the changes made to `subject`.
 If multiple `source` operands are provided, an array of deltas is returned.
 The delta can be used to store history information; immediately applying a returned delta array in reverse order using `edit('deep', subject, ...)` reverts `subject` to its original state (see example below).

 * `immutable` : Leaves `subject` unchanged.
-Useful in certain applications where idempotence is desirable, such as when accompanied by the `delta` and `absolute` flags to produce a “diff” object.
+Useful when idempotence is desirable, such as when accompanied by the `delta` and `absolute` flags to produce a “diff” object.

 * `absolute` : Processes against all properties in `subject` for each `source`, including those not contained in `source`.

-Contains techniques and influences from the deep-cloning procedure of **jQuery.extend**, with which `edit` also retains a compatible API.
+Contains techniques and influences from the deep-cloning procedure of **jQuery.extend**, with which `edit` also retains a compatible interface.

 *Alias:* **extend**